-First of all we should tackle the most important thing to get right on any console
+First of all we should tackle the most important thing to get right on any console, the controller.

 Image courtesy of IGN entertainment